 - Hang up on unsolicited phone calls and delete suspicious emails.

 - Visit scamwatch.gov.au for updates on scams that are doing the rounds.

 - If you suspect a scam report it to Scamwatch, even if you haven’t lost any money.

-- Seek advice from a licensed adviser.
-Legitimate advisers and investment managers appear on ASIC’s list of Australian Financial Service Licence holders.
+- Seek advice from a licensed financial advisor.
+Legitimate advisors and investment managers appear on ASIC’s list of Australian Financial Service Licence holders.

 - And beware of dating and romance schemes.
 They are more common than fraudulent investment schemes, result in bigger financial losses, and are targeted at the same demographic!